NoxGamingQC/NoxGamingQC/README.md

 Hey, I'm Jimmy.
 I'm a Québécois that do videos, live stream and some coding as an hobby.
 Speak French and English.

-Want to check our project.
-Their official page are available at [github.noxgamingqc.ca](https://github.noxgamingqc.ca)
+Want to check our projects.
+Their official pages are available at [github.noxgamingqc.ca](https://github.noxgamingqc.ca)

 ## Socials